datacoves/docs/docs/reference/security/README.md

 - Datacoves account details, such as job definitions, database connection details, user information, etc. Raw data from your warehouse is not included in cloud account information.
 - Logs associated with jobs and interactive queries you’ve run.

-Unless the code you write directs it, the warehouse's raw data is not included in logs or assets.
+Unless the code you write creates it, the warehouse's data is not included in logs or assets.
 For instance, you could create code that reads every piece of customer information from your customer table and logs it.
 Although it's generally not a good idea to do that, it is conceivable and would imply that data is stored in Datacoves.

 ## Availability, Business Continuity, & Disaster Recovery